169A.60 Administrative impoundment of plates.

 (2) certified copies of vehicle registration records bearing the violator's name.

 Subd.
-11. Rescission of revocation and dismissal or acquittal; new plates.
+11. Rescission of revocation; dismissal or acquittal; new plates.
 If:

-then the registrar of motor vehicles shall issue new registration plates for the vehicle at no cost, when the registrar receives an application that includes a copy of the order rescinding the driver's license revocation and either the order dismissing the charges or the judgment of acquittal.
+then the registrar of motor vehicles shall issue new registration plates for the vehicle at no cost, when the registrar receives an application that includes a copy of the order rescinding the driver's license revocation, the order dismissing the charges, or the judgment of acquittal.

 Subd.
 12. Charge for reinstatement of plates in certain situations.
 When the registrar of motor vehicles reinstates a person's registration plates after impoundment for reasons other than those described in subdivision 11, the registrar shall charge the person $50 for each vehicle for which the registration plates are being reinstated.